deezombiedude612/wp-labs/src/lab06.md

 As practice, you may also consider developing these functions with these plans in mind to be used with a HTML page.
 You may name your parameter(s) and/or function(s) as you please, but preferably with respect to their meaningfulness.

-1. This function delivers a greeting based on a selected language from a list of available languages.
+1. This function delivers a greeting based on a provided language from a list of available languages.

+    ??? question "Model Answer"

+        ```js
+        function greeting(language)
+        ```

+        This can be interpreted in many ways - the language can be provided by being passed into the function (e.g., via a prompt box), or the function can have a mechanism in it that will obtain that language value from a drop-down list element, for instance.
+        In the latter case, we can safely omit the `language` parameter from the function declaration.

 2. This function prints out the first 20 numbers in a sequence dictated by an already preset Maclaurin series expression.

     For testing purposes, you can use the common Maclaurin function:

     $$ \frac{1}{1-x} = 1 + x + x^2 + x^3 + x^4 + ... $$

     Use `x = 1` to `x = 20` in this function.

+    ??? question "Model Answer"

+        ```js
+        function printMaclaurin()
+        ```

+        The description states a preset number of terms to be printed (i.e., 20), so this value need not be put in as a parameter to the function.

 3. This function gathers two strings to check if the first letter in each one match regardless of case.

+    ??? question "Model Answer"

+        ```js
+        function firstLetterMatch(string1, string2)
+        ```

+        Two strings are needed from the user, so it only seems right to have them provided as parameters in this case.

 4. This function retrieves the user input from a HTML `<input>` field to prepare an array of distinct characters used in said input.

+    ??? question "Model Answer"

+        ```js
+        function userInputToArray()
+        ```

+        The description mentions that the user input is to be retrieved from a HTML `<input>` field, so there is no need to pass it in as a function parameter.

 5. This function calculates the age of a person, place, or object by using its year of origin/date of birth/etc. and the current year during use.

+    ??? question "Model Answer"

+        ```js
+        function calculateAge(year)
+        ```

+        Just like the first one, this description does not make clear of how the year of origin/date of birth/etc. is to be obtained from the user.
+        You can have the function read the HTML element's value from within the function, or get the user to enter it from a prompt box.
+        In the earlier case, you don't need the year to be passed in as a parameter.

 ## Tasks